-The developed market equity funds have a moderate rating due to their scenario-aligned decarbonisation targets and ESG exclusions on some of the equity allocations.
-However, at the time of reporting, they did not have to mitigate climate-related risks specifically or seek climate-related opportunities within the funds.
+The LGIM RAFI Fundamental has a moderate rating due to its scenario-aligned decarbonisation targets and ESG exclusions on some of the equity allocations.
+However, at the time of reporting, they did not have to mitigate climate-related risks specifically or seek climate-related opportunities within the fund.
 The passively managed ethical equity fund has a red rating, given the index that the fund tracks doesn't have specific climate objectives.